andrealtmann/AIBS_FTD/README.md

 4) labels_to_neighbors.ipynb
 Builds neighborhood graphs that are to be used for adjusting for the spatial autocorrelation in the correlation analysis.

+Once the neighborhood graphs have been built.
+The correlation analysis can be run.
+This is done using the R-script: run_spatial_statistics.R the option --gene is used to define the FTD gene to run the analysis for (e.g., --gene=MAPT) the option --subj is used to define the brain donor.
+If no donor is provided then the analysis is run by merging all subjects' data.

+The script meta_analyze.R is used to combine the single results for each brain donor into one meta P-value.